Alexis Wajsbrot

-Alexis Wajsbrot is a French film director, producer, and visual effects supervisor best known for his 2016 horror film Don't Hang Up.
+Alexis Mickael Wajsbrot is a French film director, producer, and visual effects supervisor best known for his 2016 horror film Don't Hang Up.

 Wajsbrot's directorial debut was the short film Red Balloon, a 13-minute thriller, which he co-directed.
 In 2010 he won the Directorial Discovery Award at the Rhode Island International Horror Film Festival and 35 selections in others.

-As well as being a director, Wajsbrot is a visual effects supervisor.
+As well as being a director, Wajsbrot is a visual effects supervisor at Framestore.
 In 2014 he won a Visual Effect Society Award on Alfonso Cuarón's Gravity for Outstanding FX and Simulation Animation in a Live Action Motion Picture.

+In 2024, Wajsbrot was nominated for an Academy Award in the category Best Visual Effects for the film Guardians of the Galaxy Vol. 3.
+His nomination was shared with Stéphane Ceretti, Guy Williams and Theo Bialek.